Mongol Armenia: Mamluk opposition

 The Mongol expansion into the Middle East was stopped in 1260, when the Franks in Acre struck a passive alliance with the Egyptian Mamluks, allowing the Muslim Mamluks to achieve a decisive victory against the Mongols at the pivotal Battle of Ain Jalut, a battle in which 500 knights from Armenia may have participated, fighting on the side of the Mongols.

 Following Ain Jalut, the remainder of the Mongol army retreated to Cilician Armenia under the commander Ilka, to be re-equipped by Hethum I. Hulagu then attempted a counter-attack which briefly occupied Aleppo, but it was repelled by the princes of Hama and Homs, subjects to the Sultan.

 In 1262, the Mamluk leader Baibars began to threaten Antioch, which (as a vassal of the Armenian king) had earlier supported the Mongols.
 That summer, Hethum again went to the Mongols to obtain their intervention to deliver the city from the Muslim threat.
 However, Hulagu was only able to send troops to attack the frontier fort of Al-Bira (1264–1265).

 Following the death of the Mongol leader Hulagu in 1265, Baibars again threatened Cilician Armenia from Egypt.
 In 1266, Baibars summoned Hethum I to abandon his allegiance to the Mongols, to accept Mamluk suzerainty, and remit to the Mamluks the territories and fortresses Hethum had acquired through his submission to the Mongols.
 Following these threats, Hethum I again went to the Mongol court of the Il-Khan to obtain military support.
-During his absence however, the Mamluks marched on Armenia, led by Mansur II and the Mamluk commander Qalawun, and defeated the Armenians at the Battle of Mari, causing great devastation to the country.
+During his absence however, the Mamluks marched on Armenia, led by Ali ibn Aybak and Qalawun, and defeated the Armenians at the Battle of Mari, causing great devastation to the country.

 In 1269, Hethum I abdicated in favour of his son Leo II, who was forced to pay large annual tributes to the Mamluks.
 Even with the tributes though, the Mamluks continued to attack Cilicia every few years.